-There are a couple of different options you can choose from when it comes to shipping your vehicle, and both have their advantages and disadvantages.
+There are a couple of different options you can choose from when shipping your vehicle.
 Please read our guide explaining the difference between open vs. enclosed car shipping so that you can make the best decision.

 What is an open auto transport carrier?